-Support for human-to-human interactions over a network is still insufficient.
-Many research has to been done to provide both theoretical and practical knowledge to this field.
+Support for human-to-human interactions over a network is still insufficient, particularly for professional virtual communities (PVC).
+Among other limitations, adaptation capabilities of humans are not taken into account in existing models for collaboration processes in PVC.
 This paper presents a model for adaptive human collaboration.
 A key element of this model is the modeling of some social elements involved during the collaboration process.
 Processes are modeled as social protocols.
 A second contribution is the proposition of negotiation as a mean for adaptation of these protocols.

-1. Introduction
+1. INTRODUCTION